 High Protein Low Calorie Meals for UK Weight Loss

-Why High Protein Matters for Weight Loss
+Why High Protein Matters For Weight Loss

 Research published in the American Journal of Clinical Nutrition found that increasing protein to 30% of total calories reduced overall calorie intake by an average of 441 calories per day without conscious restriction.
 On a low-calorie diet, aiming for 1.6–2.2 g of protein per kg of body weight covers most adults well.